NSS-SE-Frontend-Cohort/client-side-mastery/book-2.5-javalicious-sipping-on-javascript/README.md

 Use [this JS run guide](../js_run_instructions.md) to run your JS code from the chapters.

 Answer the questions in each chapter.
 Will cover these during office hours.
-Will record this portion of the
+Will record this portion of the meeting.

 | #   | Breaking Free from the Java Matrix: A JavaScript Adventure! 🖥️ 💊🔴 💊🔵 |
 | --- | --- |